BrAmaral/Purple-Team-Resources/Tools References.md

 Binwalk - Check for hidden files within images and other data types \
 Strings - Simple linux tool that filter legible strings from files

-## Payload Development
+## Payload Development & Obfuscation
-msfvenom - The combination of payload generation and encoding \
+msfvenom - The combination of payload generation/injection and encoding \
 Veil-Evasion - A tool for payload generation and encoding \
 Onelinepy - A tool used to Generate One-Liners And FUD Payloads \
-NXCrypt - A polymorphic 'python backdoors' crypter written in python by Hadi Mene (h4d3s)
+NXCrypt - A polymorphic 'python backdoors' crypter written in python by Hadi Mene (h4d3s) \
+Shellter - A polymorphic payload injector for backdoor generation

 ## Web Hacking
 Burpsuite - Proxy (good!)\